How well do I convert beta-carotene to vitamin A?

 Enzyme activity based on genetic variant carried

-A study by researchers from Newcastle University showed that individuals who carried the T allele of rs7501331 have a 32% reduction in enzyme activity while individuals who carried T allele for both rs7501331 and rs12934922 had 69% reduction in enzyme activity.
+A study by researchers from Newcastle University showed that individuals who carry the T allele of rs7501331 have a 32% reduction in enzyme activity while individuals who carried T allele for both rs7501331 and rs12934922 had a 69% reduction in enzyme activity.